SteelWagstaff/candela-thin-exports/README.md

 [Pressbooks](https://github.com/pressbooks/pressbooks) is a plugin that turns your Wordpress multisite installation into a book publishing platform.
 Thin CC Exporter allows users to export books as a Thin Common Cartridge.
-The plugin currently supports making both inline imsmanifests and zips, and can export to CC 1.3, and thin.
+The plugin currently exports to CC 1.3, and can produce zip files with either LTI or simple web links.
+In order to use the LTI links, you'll need to configure Pressbooks to act as an LTI provider, which requires additional plugins.

 ## Installation